Playing G-code files

 This could be triggered by a Switch module to setup a simple out of filament detector.

 NOTE: Issuing a home after a suspend will cancel the suspend and you will not be able to resume.
 Performance Note: The queue must drain before it will suspend.
-If you need to have the system suspend quicker the only way to do it is to set the config variable mm_per_line_segment 1.
+If you need to have the system suspend quicker the only way to do it is to set the config variable to 1.
 This will mean it will stop within 32mm, but there is a performance penalty for segmenting when you do not need to.

 Stopping Smoothie